dbarzin/deming/docs/measures.md

 * "Plan",

-    * if there is no measurement with this scope for this control, a new measurement is created by copying all the control data and is scheduled for the specified date.
+    * if there is no measurement with this scope, a new measurement is created by copying all the control data and is scheduled for the specified date.

-    * if there is a measurement with this scope for this control, an error is displayed.
+    * if there is a measurement with the same scope for this control, an error is displayed.

 You then return to the [list of controls](#list).